julia-martin/similart/similart/README.txt

 EXECUTION

-Once launched, the app will be running default on port 5000.
+Once launched, the app will be running by default on port 5000.
 Navigate to http://127.0.0.1:5000 in your browser of choice and the application is ready to be used.
 Input images can be entered in any of the three ways listed in the description section.
 A recommendation graph will be shown shortly after submission.